masoodfaisal/service-comms-amqp-vertx/README.md

-Using AMQP to communicate between services
+Using AMQP to communicate between micro-services using Vert.x
 ------------------------------------------